zulip/zulip/docs/documentation/user.md

 ### Images

-Images and screenshots should be included in user documentation only if it will help guide the user in how to do something (e.g. if the image will make it much clearer which element on the page the user should interact with).
+Images and screenshots should be included in user documentation only if they will help guide the user in how to do something (e.g. if the image will make it much clearer which element on the page the user should interact with).
 For instance, an image of an element should not be included if the element the user needs to interact with is the